 Despite submitting the most applications for asylum each year of any country, Mexican nationals account for very few of the asylum approvals in the United States.
 Perhaps due to high numbers of undocumented Mexicans present in the U.S., judges and asylum officers are skeptical about the legitimacy and credibility of Mexican asylum claims.
-Read on for more information about U.S. asylum claims from Mexico, and to learn more about asylum in the United States, see Nolo’s section on Asylum & Refugee Status.
+Read on for more information about U.S. asylum claims from Mexico, and to learn more about asylum in the United States, see Nolo's section on Asylum & Refugee Status.

 Despite its close proximity, only about 300-800 people from Mexico are granted asylum in the U.S. each year.
 According to the Department of Homeland Security (DHS), for example, 468 Mexican nationals who submitted an affirmative U.S. asylum application were granted asylee status in 2017.
 But approvals vary widely year by year.
 For example, only 203 affirmative Mexican asylum cases were approved in 2013.

 For grants of asylum in removal proceedings, the 2019 approval rate of only 6% for Mexican asylum claims by immigration judges, compared with a 20% approval rate for all countries overall in the immigration courts.

-There have also been grants of asylum for the lesbian, gay, bisexual, and transgendered (LGBT) community.
-While LGBT Mexican asylum claims remain prevalent, however, many have been denied recently, citing “changed circumstances” in Mexican attitudes toward members of the LGBT community.
+There have also been grants of asylum for the lesbian, gay, bisexual, and transgender, and questioning (LGBTQ) community.
+While LGBTQ Mexican asylum claims remain prevalent, however, many have been denied in recent years, citing "changed circumstances" in Mexican attitudes toward members of the LGBTQ community.
 Indeed, same-sex couples have been able to legally marry in Mexico since 2015.

 As with all asylum applications, a common reason for denial is that the asylum officer or immigration judge does not find the applicant's story to be "credible" (believable).
 Unfortunately, discrimination and prejudice against Mexicans and Mexican-Americans remains a widespread problem in the U.S., with many Mexican immigrants stereotyped as "border jumpers" who are illegally living and working in the United States.